open-mmlab/mmdeploy/README.md

 ## Highlights

-The new v1 version has been released, which is adapted to the preview version of upstream codebase, please **align the version** when using it.
+The MMDeploy 1.x has been released, which is adapted to upstream codebases from OpenMMLab 2.0.
+Please **align the version** when using it.
+The default branch has been switched to `main` from `master`.
+MMDeploy 0.x (`master`) will be deprecated and new features will only be add to MMDeploy 1.x (`main`) in future.

 | mmdeploy | mmengine |   mmcv   |  mmdet   | others |
 | :------: | :------: | :------: | :------: | :----: |